So you’re trying to get a better understanding of programmatic advertising and you’d like to see some examples?

-Infusing their creative media with data insights from mobile user data, O2 managed to hyper-personalize each ad.
+Infusing their creative media with data insights from mobile user data, O2 managed to hyper-personalized each ad.
 They drew from a vast number of data collection points and assembled profiles on every individual based on their O2 account activity.

 When advertising to a mobile user, O2 could tell them useful things – like when they should upgrade, what they should upgrade to and what other people had done when faced with the same process.
 It was an incredible campaign that combined data with creative advertising.

-O2 created over 1000 versions of their video ad, which could be integrated with their user’s device and location in real time.
+O2 created over 1000 versions of their video ad, which could be integrated with their user’s device and location in real-time.

 The result of their mobile refresh using programmatic advertising were that ads had a 128% better click through rate (CTR) than their old television ads did.
 Wow!